-All scholarship recipients must compose a thank-you note to the donors upon completion of the course.
+All scholarship recipients must compose a thank-you report to the donors upon completion of the course.
 Details about the report requirements will be sent by the Office of International & Off-Campus Studies upon your return.

 We can help you find additional funding sources to support your off-campus study experience.
 Subject-specific scholarships and grants can also help offset the costs of an off-campus course or program.
 Location-specific scholarships and grants may also be available.